 Quality of mirror silvering

-In order to make a mirror, a reflective material such as tin-mercury amalgam, aluminum, or silver is adhered to the back of clear glass.
+In order to make a mirror, a reflective material such as tin-mercury amalgam, aluminum, or silver has adhered to the back of the clear glass.

 Now a high quality mirror will have silver as its reflective coating.
 The mirror will also have a sealer and several coats of paint to prevent the silver from tarnishing.